mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step4.md

 Notice how the chart version and app version match the `version` and `appVersion` defined in the `Chart.yaml` file.

+### Verify application is deployed

-Check all the resources are deployed in Kubernetes:
+Check all the resources are deployed in Kubernetes (serviceaccount, deployment, service and pod - created by the deployment):
 `kubectl get all`{{execute}}

 Wait until the pods status is `Running`.